JohnByrneJames/SpartaGlobalRepo/Python-Files/Database-Connection/README.md

 define a `dictionary` to store tables with a nested `dictionary` as its value, and that nested `dictionary` has a value of the
 `column_name` and a value of its `column.remarks` which is just a placeholder at this point.

-First of all the tables are stored in a simple `list`,
+First of all the tables are stored in a simple `list`.
+This list is used in the next part of the code, here a for loop iterates over the
+`list`, getting the tables name and going into a further for loop which iterates over the columns in a table, using the table name and the cursor to create a connection.
+This is then constructed into a `dictionary` within a `dictionary`.
+This is a dynamic implementation as it will scale or descale as more tables, and columns are added to the database.
+There is also the part that checks the see if the `table_schem` is equals to dbo, this tells the for loop to break when the table being iterated isn't a database object e.g. not a table.